 Addison Lee drivers are in a similar precarious state.
 Earnings have collapsed by 50%.

 Our founder’s position on this is very simple.
 If you need benefits to stay self employed then, sadly, your business model has failed and it is time to get a job.

 Clearly, though, the growth of Uber shows no signs of slowing.
 However, in London, the opportunity that Uber and the failed Addison Lee now provides is the very antithesis of self employment.
 The test of self employment fails in so many areas.
 Our founder was the first voice to predict the collapse of Addison Lee back on 8th February 2019 in writing at Cab4Now.com.
 But many years earlier via Twitter.
 We’ll find the tweets one day. 😉

-Research by Citizens Advice has suggested that as many as 460,000 people could be falsely classified as self-employed, costing up to £314m a year in lost tax and employer national insurance contributions.
+Research by the UK’s Citizens Advice has suggested that as many as 460,000 people could be falsely classified as self-employed, costing up to £314m a year in lost tax and employer national insurance contributions.

 This is nothing new as Steve Williams writes in his excellent book Introducing Employment Relations – A Critical Approach.
 But the scale with which the new on demand “sharing” economy has grown is frightening.
 Uber has grown by British taxpayers subsidising most of their “self employed” drivers by tax credits.

 Uber is a giant corporation pursuing monopoly power and fighting governments the world over.
 What exactly is being shared here, and in whose interest?

 What is explicitly not shared is responsibility.
 When something goes wrong with Uber, they just say: “It wasn’t me.”
 (The mega-corporation is purportedly neither buyer nor seller but innocent middleman.)